 Woken up by the potty doorbell…..for food?

 KK, the instigator of the whole ‘We can use the bells as a shortcut to outside’ plan, was still leading the pack of the potty doorbell abusers.
-He even went so far as to ring the bells as loudly as he could one weekend morning at around 6am because he wanted food.
+He even went so far as to ring the bells as loudly as he could one weekend morning at around 6 am because he wanted food.
 Food!
-He’d learnt that when he rang the bells, I came to the door, and he got let out.
+He’d learned that when he rang the bells, I came to the door, and he got what he wanted, which was let out.
 That morning, apparently he decided he would use that power to wake me up to let me know he wanted food.

 Hearing the bells ringing loudly from being sound asleep and groggily wondering how Ruby got out of her crate and was ringing the bells, I jumped up to investigate.
 As I approached the door and KK, he gave me his signature look of “uh oh”, made his little squeaky/grunting noise he does right before he is chased (one of his favorite games), and darted towards the laundry room.
 Halfway there, he stopped and looked back at me, to let me know he wanted me to follow him.
 Since the laundry room is where they are fed, I was beginning to see what he was up to.
 I’d gotten to bed super late and I had put food out for them before I went, so they would have plenty to eat until I got up.
 It was STILL sitting in the bowls!
 I told KK he had food and to not be ringing that bell again as I turned and headed back to bed.